TABLE OF CONTENTS

 Meet Minimum Property Requirements

-The US Department of Veterans Affairs sets out MPRs in order to guarantee a property’s safety, soundness, and sanitation, so here’s what you must know:
+The US Department of Veterans Affairs sets out minimum property requirements (MPRs) in order to guarantee a property’s safety, soundness, and sanitation.
+Here’s a brief summary of some of the MPRs a property must meet to be eligible for VA mortgage financing:

 • Space Requirements: Every home must have adequate living space, sleeping areas, cooking, and dining areas.
 They also need to have enough bathrooms for everyone in the home.